qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

     to_real(@sw_layout_margin) + to_real(@sw_layout_height_header)

 #.
-You can create the size of the map item by using variables for :guilabel:`Width` and :guilabel:`Height`.
+You can create the size of the map item by using the variables for :guilabel:`Width` and :guilabel:`Height`.
    Click the |dataDefineExpressionOn| :sup:`Data defined override` for :guilabel:`Width` and choose :guilabel:`Edit ...` again.
    Fill in the formula